Annual Passenger Bus and Urban Transit Survey (PBUT)

 Sampling error occurs because population estimates are derived from a sample of the population rather than the entire population.
-Sampling error depends on factors such as sample size, sampling design, and the method of estimation.
+Sampling error depends on factors, such as sample size, sampling design and the method of estimation.
 An important property of probability sampling is that sampling error can be computed from the sample itself by using a statistical measure called the coefficient of variation (CV).
 The assumption is that over repeated surveys, the relative difference between a sample estimate and the estimate that would have been obtained from an enumeration of all units in the universe would be less than twice the CV, 95 times out of 100.
 The range of acceptable data values yielded by a sample is called a confidence interval.
 Confidence intervals can be constructed around the estimate using the CV.
-First, we calculate the standard error by multiplying the sample estimate by the CV.
+We calculate the standard error by multiplying the sample estimate by the CV.
 The sample estimate plus or minus twice the standard error is then referred to as a 95% confidence interval.

 CVs were calculated for each estimate.
 The total revenue estimates for the whole industry were judged to be excellent at the national level (under 5%) and good to excellent at the provincial/territorial level (under 15%).
 The CVs are available upon request.

 The qualities of CVs are rated as follows: